flynx/object.js/README.md

 ```

 Passing a simple object as a constructor prototype will work too, but
-will not pass the `D instanceof Function` test and is not recommended.
+will neither pass the `D instanceof Function` test nor be callable and
+thus is not recommended.

-### Inheriting from native objects
+### Inheriting from native constructor objects

 ```javascript
 var myArray = object.Constructor('myArray', Array, {